-- 1. For the median run of each configuration, we copied the OPM rates for each workload-generating system in the test into a single Excel worksheet.
-For the Dell PowerEdge 6650, there was always only one workload-generating system.
-For the Dell PowerEdge R900, once we had determined the consolidation factor there were either five or eight, depending on the storage arrangement. - 2.
+- For the median run of each configuration, we copied the OPM rates for each workload-generating system in the test into a single Excel worksheet.
+For the HP ProLiant DL585, there was always only one workload-generating system.
+For the Dell PowerEdge R905, there were two workloadgenerating systems. - 2.
 We looked at only the range of data from 1,000 to 1,200 seconds into the test, i.e., the same data we used to compute the averages. - 3.
 We plotted the results on a single chart.
-The charts had either six or nine lines, with a single black line representing the PowerEdge 6650 results and either five or eight colored lines, depending on the consolidation factor, representing the PowerEdge R900 results.
+The charts had three lines, with a single black line representing the ProLiant DL585 results and two colored lines representing the PowerEdge R905 results.